The Hunger Games: Mockingjay – Part 1: Critical response

-Cath Clarke of Time Out gave the film four out of five stars.
-She praised the politics as "tensely gripping" and felt it had a lot to say about the "ethical ambiguities of war."
-She praised Lawrence's performance as "strong, smart, stubborn, angry and full of heart" and noted it had grown "deeper and darker."
-Kevin Harley, who reviewed the film for Total Film, also awarded the film four out of five stars.
+Cath Clarke of Time Out gave the film four out of five.
+She praised the politics as "tensely gripping" and felt it had a lot to say about the "ethical ambiguities of war".
+She praised Lawrence's performance as "strong, smart, stubborn, angry and full of heart" and noted it had grown "deeper and darker".
+Kevin Harley, who reviewed the film for Total Film, also awarded the film four out of five.
 He felt the film held up due to Lawrence's performance and solid supporting cast.
-He also offered praise to the action scenes and diverse story telling.
-He concluded that the movie was "gutsy" and managed to successfully divide the novel into a film "less on scraps than strategy" and "less on action than debates" though he noted this threatened to "distance viewers."
+He praised the action scenes and diverse story-telling.
+He concluded that the film was "gutsy" and managed to successfully divide the novel into a film "less on scraps than strategy" and "less on action than debates", although he noted that this threatened to "distance viewers".

-Robbie Collin awarded the film three out of five stars.
-In his review for The Telegraph, he praised the film for being "intense, stylish, topical, well-acted" and declared that it "remains one of the most fascinating, vividly realised fantasy landscapes in recent cinema."
-Despite praising Lawrence and Hoffman's performance, he felt that it was overcrowded with "two hours of preamble with no discernible payoff."
-He concluded that the film "fell short" and "could not be called satisfying."
-Henry Barnes of The Guardian also gave the film three out of five stars.
-He felt it offered "thrills" despite "lacking a solid structure" and featured "limp special effects."
+Robbie Collin awarded the film three out of five.
+In his review for The Telegraph, he praised the film for being "intense, stylish, topical, well-acted" and declared that it "remains one of the most fascinating, vividly realised fantasy landscapes in recent cinema".
+Despite praising Lawrence and Hoffman's performances, he felt that it was overcrowded with "two hours of preamble with no discernible payoff".
+He concluded that the film "fell short" and "could not be called satisfying".
+Henry Barnes of The Guardian also gave the film three out of five.
+He felt it offered "thrills" despite "lacking a solid structure" and featured "limp special effects".
 He was also critical of the "creaky script" and felt it lacked some of the "terror" of the previous installments, but praised Lawrence for her performance.